Transylvanian mining railway: Line history

-In 1976 the entire line received major overhaul by replacing the 14 kg/m rails in to 40 kg/m type rails that were produced in Reşiţa.
+In 1976 the entire line received major overhaul by replacing the 14 kg/m rails in to 40 kg/m type rails that were produced in Reșița.
 In the late 1970s-early 1980s the old Reşiţa steam locomotives were replaced by five 450 horsepower "Bo-BoDh" type "L45H" class diesel-hydraulic, locomotives; and one L35H class hydraulic locomotive, that were produced by the "Faur" factories from Bucharest.
 The original 7 ton capacity ore cars were replaced by "K" type hopper cars with capacities between 20–20 tons each with four axles mounted on two bogies.
 One Reşiţa steam locomotive number 12F was transformed into a mobile heating unit for passenger cars in winters.
 In 1990 the passenger service ceased, meantime at the loco shed worked around 120 employees in three shifts which were conductors, mechanics, drivers, track maintenance, etc. They coupled to the trains tourist cars on demand.
 The original Zlaşti valley viaduct was replaced in the summer of 1992 to support greater loads.
 On the 13 km long segment they transported dolomite, talc and limestone to the limeworks from Zlaşti and the steelworks in Hunedoara until 2000.
-In 2000 the Austrian company who built the line sent a letter to the management who owned the limeworks from Zlaşti and operated this railway, that the 100-year warranty of the bridges was expiring, and it's necessary for an inspection for all of the bridges.
-After this letter, in 2001 the management of the limeworks decided to remove and scrap 11 km of line between Crăciuneasa terminus and the Zlaşti limeworks, not considering the touristic and historical value.
+In 2000 the Austrian company who built the line sent a letter to the management who owned the limeworks from Zlaști and operated this railway, that the 100-year warranty of the bridges was expiring, and it's necessary for an inspection for all of the bridges.
+After this letter, in 2001 the management of the limeworks decided to remove and scrap 11 km of line between Crăciuneasa terminus and the Zlaști limeworks, not considering the touristic and historical value.
 They scrapped the bridges, but on the perseverance of the villagers they left one original bridge at Govăjdia for pedestrian use.
 Meanwhile, they scrapped some of the old rolling stock and locomotives, and some of the rolling stock was saved and exported.
-The last three bridges and the last 2,3 km long segment operated until October 2008 for transportation of limestone from the improvised loading station made in the former West-Station of Hunedoara, until the limeworks at Zlaşti.
-In the summer of 2009 due to economical reasons the management of the limeworks decided to scrap the last 2,3 segment of railway.
-The scrapping began on 19 June 2009 with the scrapping of the second curved bridge from Canton 1 Zlaşti.
+The last three bridges and the last 2.3 km long segment operated until October 2008 for transportation of limestone from the improvised loading station made in the former West-Station of Hunedoara, until the limeworks at Zlaști.
+In the summer of 2009 due to economical reasons the management of the limeworks decided to scrap the last 2.3 km segment of railway.
+The scrapping began on 19 June 2009 with the scrapping of the second curved bridge from Canton 1 Zlaști.
 On 6 July 2009 they started the removal and scrapping of the railway.
 Some of the rails were recovered and sold as second-hand rails for other railways.
-The last two L45H class diesel-hydraulic locos and the last ten "K" type hopper cars were transported to Crişcior for restoration and further use.
-The first curved bridge's segments were transported to Crişcior in February 2010 for restoration and use on the forestry line in Moldoviţa.
+The last two L45H class diesel-hydraulic locos and the last ten "K" type hopper cars were transported to Crișcior for restoration and further use.
+The first curved bridge's segments were transported to Crișcior in February 2010 for restoration and use on the forestry line in Moldovița.